Design by Contract for statecharts¶

 About Design by Contract¶

 Design by Contract (DbC) was introduced by Bertrand Meyer and popularised through his object-oriented Eiffel programming language.
 Several other programming languages also provide support for DbC.
 The main idea is that the specification of a software component (e.g., a method, function or class) is extended with a so-called contract that needs to be respected when using this component.
 Typically, the contract is expressed in terms of preconditions, postconditions and invariants.
-We have additionally added so-called sequential conditions on top of this.

 Design by contract (DbC), also known as contract programming, programming by contract and design-by-contract programming, is an approach for designing software.
 It prescribes that software designers should define formal, precise and verifiable interface specifications for software components, which extend the ordinary definition of abstract data types with preconditions, postconditions and invariants.
 These specifications are referred to as “contracts”, in accordance with a conceptual metaphor with the conditions and obligations of business contracts. — Wikipedia